 How are families selected to be beneficiaries of the program?

 Agencies and churches that are members of the Coalition of HOPE identify families who are in need.
 The agencies and churches have relationships with the families.
-Once a family has been identified, a contact person from the agency or church fills out a form on their behalf and submits it to Rush's Department of Community Affairs.
+Once a family has been identified, a contact person from the agency or church fills out a contact sheet on their behalf and submits it to Rush's Department of Community Affairs.

 What types of gifts should I buy?

 You should buy what the families need most, and those needs are identified on the Adopt-A-Family program's contact sheet.
 Acceptable gifts include gift cards for stores, such as Jewel, Dominick's, Ultra Foods, Target, Wal-Mart or Food 4 Less.
 The families will likely identify the store closest to them.
 Other common gifts include bedding/linen, toys, books, household basics, gift cards, clothes and shoes.
-Families complete a size chart for any clothes that are requested.
+Families complete a size chart for any clothes and shoes that are requested.

 The churches and agencies always provide a contact name and phone number to call for questions on the contact sheets.
 Please feel free to contact those individuals for additional questions about the families' needs.
 If you have other questions about this, the Department of Community Affairs at (312) 942-5961.